 O’Keefe Ranch and the First World War

-2014-2018 marks the centenary of the First World War.
-2018 specifically sees the 100th anniversary of major Canadian battles, such as the Hundred Days campaign.
+2014-2018 marked the centenary of the First World War.
+2018 specifically saw the 100th anniversary of major Canadian battles, such as the Hundred Days campaign.
+Read on to learn about the First World War's impact on the Okanagan, or skip below to see some of our First World War artifacts and documents.

 British Columbia’s contribution to the war was immense—about half of the initial recruits signed up in Western Canada.
 Many soldiers who enlisted in British Columbia trained at the army camp in Vernon, which swelled the city’s population and brought the conflict closer to home.
 The presence of the war on the home front was intensified by the establishment of an internment camp in September 1914, imprisoning hundreds of German, Ukrainian and Austro-Hungarian so-called “enemy aliens.”